AtsushiSakai/PythonRobotics/docs/modules/mapping/point_cloud_sampling/point_cloud_sampling_main.rst

 .. figure:: farthest_point_sampling.png

-Farthest Point Sampling is a point cloud sampling method by a specified number of points so that the distance between points is as far apart as possible.
+Farthest Point Sampling is a point cloud sampling method by a specified number of points so that the distance between points is as far from as possible.

-This method is useful for machine learning and other situations where you want to obtain a specified number of points.
+This method is useful for machine learning and other situations where you want to obtain a specified number of points from point cloud.

 API
 =====